How Insurance Affects Buying a Home on Maui

 Because Maui is an island environment with a unique climate and geographic risk factors, insurance requirements often differ from those in mainland markets.
 Buyers who understand this early move through escrow more smoothly and avoid costly surprises.

-Why Home Insurance Is Different on Maui
+Why Insurance Is Different in Hawaiʻi's Coastal Markets

 Insurance premiums and underwriting standards are influenced by: